oracle/coherence-operator/docs/quickstart.md

 4. Click `coherence` in the search result list.
 5. In the Oracle Coherence page, select the language from the drop-down list and click Continue.
 6. Click **Accept** in the Oracle Standard Terms and Conditions page.
-7. In a terminal window, log in to the Oracle Container Registry:

-    `docker login container-registry.com`
-8. Pull the coherence image with the command:

-  `docker pull container-registry.oracle.com/middleware/coherence:12.2.1.3.2`

 ### Set Up Secrets to Access the Oracle Container Registry